-On Linux and Mac OS X, you will most likely already have a working C++ compiler installed (try calling g++ --version in a terminal).
+On Linux and Mac OS X, the conda package will automatically install a C++ compiler.
+But even if you install Brian from source, you will most likely already have a working C++ compiler installed on your system (try calling g++ --version in a terminal).
 If not, use your distribution's package manager to install a g++ package.